purdue-cs193-fall-2019/homework-1-kr1shnj/index.md

+# Jayanth Krishnamurthy's First CS193 Homework

+- Favorite things about CS193
+- NO EXAMS!!!
+- NO TEXTBOOKS!!!

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.